 - A psychological assessment of the potential donor.

 - An evaluation of the donor’s ability to fully understand the donation process will be conducted.

-- A full understanding from the donor that he/she will not be receiving any medical advantages from the donation procedure.
-The donor also needs to be aware that his/her gallbladder will be removed as part of the operative procedure, with no long-term consequences.
+- A full understanding from the donor that they will not be receiving any medical advantages from the donation procedure.
+The donor also needs to be aware that their gall bladder will be removed as part of the operative procedure, with no long-term consequences.

-- Disclosure that the transplant centre will report living donor follow-up information when required for at least 2 years after the liver transplantation.
+- Disclosure that the transplant centre will report living donor follow-up information when needed for at least 2 years after the liver transplantation.

 Potential medical risks for donor